 Connecting to a farm

-- Right-click on console in the console, then select Connect to farm.
+- Right-click on a console in the navigation tree, then select Connect to farm.

-- Under Server Information, type the name or IP address of a Streaming Server on the farm and the port configured for server access.
+- In the Server Information field, type the name or IP address of a streaming server on the farm and the port configured for server access.

 - Select to log in using one of the following methods:

-- Use the Windows credentials that you are currently logged with, then optionally enable the Auto-login on application start or reconnect feature.
+- Use your current Windows login credentials, then optionally enable the auto-login on application start or reconnect feature.

-- Use different Windows credentials by entering the username, password, and domain associated with those credentials, then optionally enable the Save password and Auto-login on application start or reconnect feature.
+- Use different Windows credentials by entering the user name, password, and domain associated with those credentials.
+Optionally enable the Save password and auto-login on application start or reconnect feature.